De Bruyne expects to be back for Manchester derby

 "I'm hoping to be back after the next international break.
 I think I will be back for the derby."

-City faces a busy run of games after the October international break before taking on United, with Premier League matches at home to Burnley and Southampton coming either side of a trip to Tottenham, while the UEFA Champions League brings a double-header against Shakhtar Donetsk.
+City face a busy run of games after the October international break before taking on United, with Premier League matches at home to Burnley and Southampton coming either side of a trip to Tottenham, while the Champions League brings a double-header against Shakhtar Donetsk.

-Pep Guardiola's side are unbeaten in their opening five top-flight matches and sit two points behind early season pacesetters Liverpool and Chelsea, but it went down to a surprise 2-1 Champions League defeat at home to Lyon on Thursday (NZST).
+Pep Guardiola's side are unbeaten in their opening five top-flight matches and sit two points behind early season pacesetters Liverpool and Chelsea, but they went down to a surprise 2-1 Champions League defeat at home to Lyon on Wednesday.